Notable Properties of Specific Numbers

 The product of three consecutive integers (a 3-d oblong number), and also one of the central numbers in Pascal's Triangle, namely the 7th term in row 13.
 This coincidence happens because 7! = 5040 = 10×9×8×7 (and therefore, 13!/(7!×6!) = 13!/10!); see 3628800 for more on this.

-It then remains to determine if 1729 is the lowest such number.
-There are a lot of sums to check searching for a solution smaller than 1729, there are almost a hundred ways to add two cubes and get a total that is less than 1729.
+Ramanujan also knew that 1729 is the lowest such number.
+There are a lot of sums to check — if one were to consider an exhaustive search, there are almost a hundred ways to add two cubes and get a total that is less than 1729.
 The sums are: 1+1=2, 1+8=9, 8+8=16, 1+27=28, 8+27=35, 27+27=54, 1+64=65, ...
-(Sloane's A3325).
+(OEIS sequence A3325).
 Somehow you have to mentally look through the "list" to find if any of these occur twice.

 |

 Another lovely anecdote about 1729 involves Richard Feynman, the physicist from Cal Tech.
-Feynman was in a Japanese restaurant and ended up in a sort of mind-vs-machine contest with an expert abacus operator.
+Feynman was in a restaurant in Brazil and ended up in a sort of mind-vs-machine contest with an expert abacus operator.
 After losing to the abacist in addition (handily) and multiplication (a closer race) then coming up dead even in long division, he was challenged to extract the cube root of "any old number", and the number they were given, intentionally chosen at random, turned out to be 1729.03.
 Feynman remembered that 1728 is 123, so in his head he did the following (which can be derived from the derivative for xk, or a simple inversion of the binomial expansion for (a+b)3):

-(1728+1)1/3 = 12 (1+1/1728)1/3 = 12 (1 + (1/3)(1/1728) + ...)
+(1728+1)1/3 = 12 (1+1/1728)1/3 = 12 (1 + (3)(1/1728) + ...)

-≅ 12 + 1/432
+≈ 12 + 1/432

 He then began performing the long division 1/432 in his head, and got as far as "12.002.." before being proclaimed the winner.43 Since 12+1/432 = 12..0023148148... and 1729.031/3 = 12.0023837856..., he could have given one more digit of 1/432 and still been correct.